eladmeidar/mini/README.markdown

 ### via irc

-run stuff by typing ?command in the main mini channel or by dmsging mini bot. this will invoke a script called miniminimini with the command as an arg. there's a default script bundled as an executable in the gem. if you want to use your own, just make sure you place it before the bundled one in your $PATH. here's an example:
+run stuff by typing ?command in the main mini channel or by dmsging mini bot. this will invoke minicmd (in your mini dir) with the command as an arg. if you want the script to run a different language (ie php), just change the bang and replace with your own stuff.

-    #!/usr/local/bin/ruby
-    puts "called miniminimini with #{ ARGV.inspect }"

-don't forget to chmod +x and replace the bang as appropriate.

 you have to be on the control channel for the script to execute. this is the first channel in your list.